bronwyncarr/my_portfolio/README.md

 ## 🚧 Continual Development

-This app will be updated as I design and devlope more projects to showcase.
+This app will be updated as I design and devlop more projects to showcase.

 ## ✋ Contributions